WordPress/gutenberg/packages/components/src/font-size-picker/README.md

 The component accepts the following props:

-### `disableCustomFontSizes`: `boolean`

-If `true`, it will not be possible to choose a custom fontSize.
-The user will be forced to pick one of the pre-defined sizes passed in fontSizes.

--   Required: no
--   Default: `false`

 ### `fallbackFontSize`: `number`

 If no value exists, this prop defines the starting position for the font size picker slider.
 Only relevant if `withSlider` is `true`.